Developing in C for the ATmega328P: Raspberry Pi and VS Code Setup Part 2

 Expand current text to a folder name Tab Type first few letters then hit Tab

-VS Code First Program
+VS Code Detailed WalkThrough

 (For these steps, there will be key combinations to press.
 The key Ctrl/Cmd, means on Windows, press Ctrl and on macOS, press Cmd.)